 The Mentor Program provides an opportunity for MPWW students to continue to receive artistic guidance and encouragement outside of the classroom.
 MPWW currently has over 50 active mentorships and continues to grow.

-Collectives are also important organizational partners for MPWW.
+Collectives are important organizational partners for MPWW.
 Our students know their communities, and Collectives provide important guidance and feedback on our programming.

 MPWW publishes an annual print anthology of student writing, which is curated by an editorial board of incarcerated writers.
 For many writers, the MPWW journal is the first time they see their creative work in print.